Julia Reichert: Themes and views

 In a 2019 WYSO interview with Neenah Ellis, Julia Reichert said "I think all of us are shaped by our era that we grow up in.
 I came of age in the 60s.
 Millions of us saw racism, saw U.S. domination around the world, imperialism, saw huge inequalities class-wise, and we said "The system's not working.
 We got to replace it.
 And we became, in some broad sense, revolutionaries.
 How do we live the life we can foresee that we'd like to have?
 How do we do that?
 Particularly when it comes to racism and class, sexism, and patriarchy.
 This doesn't just go to the government and the board room, it goes to the bedroom and the kitchen, right?
 It goes to how we treat each other?
 So I think there was a general sense, which was very exciting, that we can build a new world."

 Reichart's films focused on the lives of working-class people and women.
-Her five feature documentaries about labor struggles, Union Maids, Seeing Red, The Truck, American Factory and 9to5 - The Story of a Movement, center on collective actions, with particular attention to nuances of class, race, and gender.
+Her five feature documentaries about labor struggles, Union Maids, Seeing Red, The Last Truck, American Factory and 9to5 - The Story of a Movement, center on collective actions, with particular attention to nuances of class, race, and gender.
 Reichert, with collaborators Klein and Bognar, avoids singling out one "heroic individual" in her films, believing as she does that it takes collective action and solidarity to make social change.

 Reichert has worked in both an oral history documentary tradition, blending in-depth interviews with archival footage (Union Maids, Seeing Red, 9to5 - The Story of a Movement) and in a cinema verité tradition following action as it unfolds (A Lion in the House, The Last Truck, American Factory).

 In her 2020 Academy Award acceptance speech, Julia Reichert said "Working people have it harder and harder these days.
 But we believe things will get better when workers of the world unite."